genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    rtax, mothur, uclust or sortmerna algorithm.
 In case of closed-reference method, taxonomy assignment will always be performed by uclust algorithm.
    (default: blust)
-6. **Percent of reads to cluster de novo** option is applied for reads that will not hit the reference database and will be cluster de novo. (default:
+6. The **Percent of reads to cluster de novo** option is applied for reads that will not hit the reference database and will be cluster de novo. (default:
    0,001)